hassandscientist/SocialProgressDashboard/README.md

-# Climate Intelligence and Sustainability Applications
+# Dashboard for the Social Progress Index

 ## Description
 This is a Dahsboard Desdigned for the Visualization of Descriptive Insights of the Scoial Progress Index